captn3m0/captn3m0.github.com/pages/dnscrypt.md

 For any other queries, please see my [contact page](/contact/).

-[dnscrypt]: https://dnscrypt.info/ 'DNSCrypt is a protocol that authenticates communications between a DNS client and a DNS resolver.'
+[dnscrypt]: https://dnscrypt.info/ "DNSCrypt is a protocol that authenticates communications between a DNS client and a DNS resolver."